pumasecurity/nymeria/docs/docs/index.md

 ### Workload Identity Federation

-1. The GitHub Action uses a built-in OpenID Connect (OIDC) JWT token for authenticating to the Azure AD Tenant.
+1. The GitHub Action uses a built-in OpenID Connect (OIDC) JWT token for authenticating to the Entra ID Tenant.

 1. The Azure virtual machine obtains a signed OpenID Connect JWT from the instance metadata service (IMDS).
 Then, uses the identity token to authenticate to an AWS Identity Provider and access the S3 API.